 You are an economist but cannot tell what profit is.
 You are not alone in your abysmal incompetence: “Nor do the modern variants add anything whatever on this score.
 For Debreu, profits are simply a non-issue, while Arrow and Hahn make only passing reference to profits ― and that only as a historical introduction.
 Whatever may be the usefulness of these idealized theoretical constructs, they cannot be said to throw any light on the profit issue; surely, therefore, they fail to capture the essence of a capitalist market economy.
 (Obrinsky, 1981)

 You say: “Your theory apparently might help us achieve full employment, although somehow you have never explained exactly how.”
-Stop blathering, learn reading, follow the link and the references.#2 Even better, take the remote control, sit down on the couch and watch sitcoms.
+Stop blathering, learn reading, and follow the link and the references.#2 Even better, take the remote control, sit down on the couch, and watch sitcoms.

 I do understand that you cannot accept a refutation but there is really no need to publicly demonstrate that you have NO idea what axiomatization is all about.

 I said: “In his paper, Weintraub gave a VERBAL description of the neo-Walrasian axiom set.
 It has been FORMALIZED in detail by Debreu, Arrow, Hahn, Mas-Colell, et al.”